 Please do not secure any bikes or scooters to the railings outside the Royal Hospital Chelsea or Burton Court.
 Any items secured to these railings will be removed.

 Where is lost property kept?

-During the festival lost property will be held at Chelsea Gate, Royal Hospital Chelsea.
+During the festival lost property will be held at the National Army Museum and the Chelsea Physic Garden.
 All lost property will be kept for a period of 14 days following the last day of the festival, after which it will be disposed of.